adr/madr/docs/index.md

 ## Using in large projects

-Large projects may have hunders decision records, where finding them might be hard.
+Large projects may have hundreds of decision records, where finding them might be hard.
 MADR does not enforce any repository or directory organization structure.
 In the following proposals from the community are presented